aryna-yukhnevich/dev/README.md

 To add additional delivery method, simply append another dictionary block with the same structure.

 ### 3. Configure Monitoring Groups  <a name="configure-monitoring-groups"></a>
 The `monitoring_groups.json` configuration file lists all resources to be monitored, grouped logically.
-For example, all glue jobs and lambdas related to Data Ingestion Pipeline.
+For example, all glue jobs and lambda functions can be related to Data Ingestion Pipeline.
 ```json
 {
     "monitoring_groups": [